-Leishmaniosis is a chronic, severe disease of humans, dogs, and certain rodents caused by single-celled protozoa of the genus Leishmania.
-Visceral leishmaniosis is characterized by skin lesions, disease of the lymph nodes, weight loss, anemia, lameness, and kidney failure.
-Occasionally, there may be bleeding from the nose or eye lesions.
+Leishmaniosis is a chronic, severe disease of humans, dogs, and certain other mammals caused by single-celled protozoa of the genus Leishmania.
+Canine leishmaniosis (also called viscerocutaneous leishmaniosis) is characterized by skin lesions and disease of internal organs.

 Infection in dogs is prevalent in Central and South America, the Middle East, Asia, and the Mediterranean region.
-The disease is found in Foxhounds in North America.
+The disease is found intermittently in North America, especially in Foxhounds.
 Isolated cases are diagnosed around the world in animals that have visited areas where the disease is well established.

 Leishmaniosis can be transmitted from dogs to people.
 Humans most frequently catch this disease when they are bitten by a sand fly or other insect that has previously bitten an infected animal or human.
-While there are only a very few human or animal cases in the US each year, worldwide there are about 1.5 million cases of cutaneous leishmaniosis and 500,000 cases of visceral leishmaniosis a year.
-Most human cases of visceral leishmaniosis are reported in India, Bangladesh, Nepal, Sudan, and Brazil.
+While there are only a very few human or animal cases in the US each year, worldwide there are about 700,000 to 1 million new cases of human leishmaniasis and 20,000 to 30,000 deaths a year.
+Most human cases of visceral leishmaniosis are reported in Brazil, Ethiopia, India, Kenya, Somalia, South Sudan, and Sudan.

-The incubation period is quite variable, ranging from 3 months to several years.
-The signs vary but may include skin lesions, weight loss, poor appetite, local or generalized disease of the lymph nodes, eye lesions, kidney failure, nosebleed, lameness, and anemia.
-Occasionally, some dogs have chronic diarrhea or liver failure.
+The incubation period is quite variable, ranging from months to several years.
+The signs vary but may include skin lesions, weight loss, reluctance to exercise, lethargy, poor appetite, local or generalized disease of the lymph nodes, eye lesions, kidney failure, nosebleed, lameness, and anemia.
+Occasionally, some dogs have chronic diarrhea or liver disease.
 The most common skin lesions are areas of baldness with severe dry skin shedding, usually beginning on the head and extending to the rest of the body.
 Other animals develop chronic ulceration, located particularly on the head and limbs.
+Ulcers on the ears can bleed considerably.
 The signs invariably progress slowly.